Magisk-Modules-Alt-Repo/submission/README.md

 **Please make sure your repo name matches your module id, otherwise Magisk Manager will see that the module exists but will fail to pull data from it.**

-# Mirror Submissions
-You can create mirrors of already existing modules, which will be updated from the original repo automatically every 30 minutes.
-Follow the same steps as the Module submission but replace the `[Module]` tag with `[Mirror]`.
-If you are a Moderator, you can use the internal [mmar-migrate](https://github.com/Magisk-Modules-Alt-Repo/mmar-migrate) tool to automate this process.

-# Modules vs Mirrors
-There are a few key differences between Module submissions and Mirror submissions.

-* Module submissions give developers their own working repository on the Alt-Repo, where they can push their code directly.
-It **requires direct developer support** for updates to be created.
-This type of submission is best for developers who have created a module that they wish to maintain on the Alt-Repo.
-* Mirror submissions simply clone an existing repository from a developer to the Alt-Repo, where it is updated automatically every 30 minutes.
-Modules **do not require human maintenance**.
-It also **does not require the consent of the original developer** in order to mirror the module.
-This type of submission is best for non-developers who simply want to put a module that somebody else made on the Alt-Repo for easy access.

 # Submission Guidelines
 We want to make sure that there are no dangerous modules on the Alt-Repo.
 Please abide by these guidelines.